 Remember to set your phone’s brightness to a minimum while driving at night and put it in “Do Not Disturb” mode so bright flashes won’t distract you.
 Likewise, never look at another car’s headlights.
 If you see another car approaching on a narrow street, look to the sides of the road.
 Recognizing these dangers and acting appropriately could prevent a potential crash.

 If you or someone you love suffered severe injuries in a car crash, you might have a case.
-If you’d like an experienced Riverdale car accident attorney from Law Offices of Falanga & Chalker to evaluate your case, please don’t hesitate to send us an email or call (470) 450-1164.
+If you’d like an experienced attorney from Law Offices of Falanga & Chalker to evaluate your case, please don’t hesitate to send us an email or call (470) 450-1164.
+We offer FREE consultations.